Christian democracy: Neo-scholasticism

 Christian democracy can trace its philosophical roots to Thomas Aquinas and his thoughts on Aristotelian ontology and the Christian tradition.
 According to Aquinas, human rights are based on natural law and are defined as the things humans need to function correctly.
 For example, food is a human right because, without food, humans cannot function properly.
 Aquinas affirmed that humans are images of the divine, which follows human dignity and equality; all humans are equal because they all share that nature.
 Aquinas also affirmed the natural reality of family and household, based on the lifelong commitment of husband and wife, perfected with children, a unit that has priority over other communities.
-Aquinas also argued that Public power could legitimately appropriate private owners of their resources for the common good when used for people in genuine need.
+Aquinas also argued that public power could legitimately appropriate private owners of their resources for the common good when used for people in genuine need.
 When Leo XIII became pope, he issued the Papal Encyclical Aeterni Patris, which rehabilitated scholastic philosophy.
 The pope highlighted Aquinas's views on liberty, authority, laws, justice, and charity in this encyclical.

-Aquinas's ideas would later be the foundation for the idea of subsidiarity, alongside the ideas that the state is to serve the people and that there is Universal solidarity amongst humanity.
-A significant Neo-Scholastic was Jacques Maritain, who attempted to reconcile democracy and Human rights with Thomistic natural law.
+Aquinas's ideas would later be the foundation for the idea of subsidiarity, alongside the ideas that the state is to serve the people and that there is universal solidarity amongst humanity.
+A significant Neo-Scholastic was Jacques Maritain, who attempted to reconcile democracy and human rights with Thomist natural law.
 Maritain argued that human rights are based on natural law and that democracy needs Christianity to succeed.
 Jacques Maritain would use Thomist ideas of property to reduce inequality, arguing that the state should be involved if individuals do not use their property correctly.
-Jacques Maritain and Emmanuel Mounier would also use Thomistic thinking in developing their idea of personalism.
+Jacques Maritain and Emmanuel Mounier would also use Thomist thinking in developing their idea of personalism.

 Neo-Calvinism

 Another intellectual element of Christian democracy was neo-Calvinism.
 The neo-Calvinist political ideas relied on John Calvin's ideas of the sovereignty of God and common grace.
 God's sovereignty was particularly useful in light of the French revolution and notions of individual and state sovereignty.
-It was the basis of Sphere sovereignty, which helped the interests of Reformed Christians, which have historically been a minority.
+It was the basis of sphere sovereignty, which helped the interests of Reformed Christians, which have historically been a minority.
 In sphere sovereignty, each sphere has its activity area related to God.
 Within this view of sphere sovereignty, it was the state's role to pursue public justice.
 Another element was that life is religious, and politics should reflect this.

+Orthodoxy

+The development of Orthodox Christian democracy has been held back by the fact that Orthodox Politics has not received church support in the way that Rerum Novarum encouraged Christian democracy, or how early Christian democrats such as Luigi Sturzo received tacit consent for his political activities.
+Russian Christian democrats, for example, have had to develop a doctrine of democracy.